2025 Chinese Grand Prix: Sprint

 The sprint was held on 22 March 2025, at 11:00 local time (UTC+8), and was run for 19 laps.

 Sprint report

-Lewis Hamilton in the Ferrari took pole position and held a lead throughout the sprint to take his first and also Ferrari’s first ever sprint victory.
+Hamilton held the lead throughout the sprint to take his and Ferrari's first sprint victory.
 The remaining podium positions were secured by Oscar Piastri in the McLaren and Max Verstappen in the Red Bull.
 Early championship leader Lando Norris in the McLaren finished eighth having lost places at the start of the race.